 Sterols (Phytosterols) are a class of lipid-like compounds that helps to prevent skin aging by improving skin metabolism and reducing inflammation.
 They promote excellent moisture retention and penetrate quickly.
 They work in harmony with human skin because the chemical structure of plant sterols and human sterols is very similar.
 In the skin, human sterols are the main component of its outermost layer and play a fundamental role in aiding and maintaining optimal skin barrier function.

 Two of the families of sterols found in Argan oil, schottenol and spinasterol, are known for their anticancer properties and are rarely found in vegetable oils.
 Additionally, sterols are known to block cholesterol absorption sites in the human intestine thus helping to reduce the overall amount absorbed in the body.
-Argan oil also contains Squalene, a unique and rare component which
+Argan oil also contains Squalene, a unique and rare component which is suggested to protect against skin cancer.
+Read the research here.

 8. Healing Properties